 Phone: (301) 680-6441 | Fax: (301) 680-6463

 Larry and his wife, Sandy, have one daughter, Melissa.
 His education includes a bachelor of science in biology, a master of arts in teaching with an emphasis in biology/physics, and a master of arts in secondary educational administration.
-He is currently working on a doctorate in educational administration from Andrews University, where he also obtained his undergraduate and graduate degrees.
+He has completed a doctorate in educational administration from Andrews University, where he also obtained his undergraduate and graduate degrees.

 Larry has served at Grand Ledge Academy in Grand Ledge, Michigan, as both teacher and principal; at Adelphian Academy in Holly, Michigan, as vice principal and boys’ dean; and as principal at Mount Pisgah Academy in North Carolina and Takoma Academy in Takoma Park, Maryland.
 Larry also served for seven years as associate superintendent in the Michigan Conference.
 He also served as superintendent of schools in the Idaho Conference.
 Prior to serving as the vice president of education for the NAD, Larry served as associate director of education for the Seventh-day Adventist Church in North America.
 His duties include secondary education, marketing and technology.